 The IMPaCT (Innovative Methods in Paediatric Clinical Trials) lab, led by Dr. Anna Heath, aims to improve the conception, design and conduct of paediatric clinical trials through the development of novel statistical methodology, software, expertise and guidance.
-Paediatric trials face significant challenges including limited recruitment and around 80% of prescribed medications in hospital are used off-label.
+Paediatric trials face significant challenges including limits to the number of patients who can be recruited, ethical concerns and the substantial differences in children across the childhood.
 By creating bespoke trial designs in paediatrics, we aim to tackle these issues and improve the evidence base for paediatric medicine.
+Our proposed trial designs can also be used for adult studies that suffer from the similar challenges such as restricted sample sizes and differences between patients.

 Primarily, the team focuses on two interconnected methodologies:

-This approach to statistical inference has been gaining popularity in clinical trials over the last few decades, helped by increases in available computational power.
-They are a particularly powerful tool for innovative trial designs as they fit naturally with adaptive and platform trials.
-They can also be useful in rare diseases as expert judgements can formally be incorporated into the analysis where data are limited.
+Bayesian inference provides an alternative framework for drawing insights from data, compared to the standard “frequentist” approach.
+Recently, Bayesian methods have been gaining popularity in clinical trials, helped by increases in computational power and the flexibility of Bayesian trials to respond quickly, such as during the Covid-19 pandemic.
+Bayesian clinical trials are a particularly powerful tool for innovative trials and are commonly used for adaptive and platform trials.
+They are also useful for rare diseases as expert judgements can formally be incorporated into the analysis where data are limited.

 More information about our approach can be found on our project-specific pages.